astralord/astralord.github.io/_posts/2024-10-01-transformer-inference-optimization-toolset.md

 	createSlider(svg, draw_attn_cells_w_chunking, l_x, x_start + 120, 270, "Chunk", "currentColor", init_seq_len, roundN, 2, 30, 12);
 }

-prefill_with_chunking();
+chunked_prefill();

 </script>

 ![](.)
-*Prefill with chunking with $C = 4$ and prompt length $10$.*
+*Chunked prefill with $L_c = 4$ and prompt length $10$.*

-With chunking the maximum size of $\mathbf{S}$ depends linearly on $L$ multiplied by controllable constant coefficient $C$.
+With chunked prefill the maximum size of $\mathbf{S}$ depends linearly on $L$ multiplied by controllable constant coefficient $L_c$.

 ### Sliding window attention

-We can see that even with multi-query attention and prefill-chunking our KV cache and attention weights are still increasing with growing context during both prefill phase and decoding phase.
+We can see that even with multi-query attention and chunked prefill our KV cache and attention weights are still increasing with growing context during both prefill phase and decoding phase.
 If we truncate the amount of tokens each other token can attend to by some constant $L_w$, our memory requirements will not depend on the input sequence length.
 This is exactly what a technique called **sliding window attention** does: it changes attention mask from lower-diagonal matrix to a band matrix.

 <div id="sliding_window" class="svg-container" align="center"></div>